 Population and human health

-Due to location within the village of Spean Bridge, numerous residential properties are located within 300m of the scheme.
-The closest property is located less than 10m from the A82 carriageway, with no visual or acoustic screening present.
+There are two residential properties located within 300m of the scheme.
+The closest property is located 20m north, with no visual or acoustic screening present.
+No other sensitive human receptors are located within 300m of the scheme.